1jour1vin

 Wines of Peru

 The vineyards that run along the Pacific Ocean benefit from its cooling influence.
-The vines are irrigated, of course, but water from the nearby Andes Mountains is abundant, even if it sometimes has to be drawn from depths of up to 200 meters.
+The vines are of course irrigated, but water from the nearby Andes Mountains is abundant, even if it sometimes has to be drawn from depths of up to 200 meters.
 Peru's vineyards cover 3,500 hectares, and production has been increasing significantly in recent years.

 Today, Peru is undergoing a wine-making transition, with oenologists attracted by the climatic challenge and the originality of this desert terroir.
 More and more local bodegas are embarking on this adventure, encouraged by the current increase in domestic wine consumption.

 In addition to reds and whites, the range of wines is very varied and always interesting, from fairly sweet whites to semi-dry rosés, including cooked wines and Italian-style sparkling wines.
 For reds, Mediterranean grape varieties such as Mourvèdre and Carignan find beautiful expression in this terroir alongside the more classic Malbec and Cabernet Sauvignon, with powerful tannins and a beautiful aromatic complexity on the palate.
-As for whites, Sémillon, Chardonnay, Chenin, and Sauvignon are among the most prized for their very fruity aromas and their good resistance to sometimes very strong winds.
+As for whites, Sémillon, Chardonnay, Chenin, and Sauvignon are among the most prized for their very fruity aromas and good resistance to sometimes very strong winds.

 Buy the best wines from Peru in a private sale!